Hexachloroplutonate: Salts

 The PuCl6(2-) ion forms several salts.
 Dicaesium hexachloroplutonate (Cs2PuCl6) is a pale yellow solid which is precipitated from concentrated HCl solution by the addition of caesium chloride.
 Cs2PuCl6 can be used to prepare other plutonium compounds, such as the cyclopentadienide complex (\h{5}C5H5)3PuCl, and it has been proposed for use in the purification of plutonium metal.
 It has been used as a reference for plutonium(IV), and due to its stability, it has been proposed for use as a primary standard for plutonium.
 Potassium and rubidium hexachloroplutonates, K2PuCl6 and Rb2PuCl6, are also known.
 They are prepared by heating mixtures of plutonium(III) chloride and the respective alkali metal chlorides under high chlorine pressures.

 PuCl6(2-) is also known to form salts with quaternary ammonium cations, including tetramethylammonium, tetraethylammonium, and tetrabutylammonium.
 The tetramethylammonium and tetraethylammonium salts, [NMe4]2[PuCl6] and [NEt4]2[PuCl6], form orange-yellow crystals.
 [NEt4]2[PuCl6] was used in the first synthesis of plutonocene.
 The tetrabutylammonium salt, [N(n\-Bu)4]2[PuCl6], is prepared by the addition of tetrabutylammonium chloride to plutonium(IV) in HCl aqueous solution.
 It is soluble in several organic solvents.

-PuCl6(2-) is also known to form salts with pyridinium, pyridinium dervatives, and tetraphenylphosphonium.
+PuCl6(2-) is also known to form salts with pyridinium, pyridinium derivatives, and tetraphenylphosphonium.